ufologist/puer-mock/README.md

 2. cd `your project root`
 3. `puer -a _mockserver.js`

-   You may define a npm script in `package.json`, than use `npm run dev` next time.
+   You may define a npm script in `package.json`, then use `npm run dev` next time.

    ```json
    "dev": "puer -a _mockserver.js"